atick-faisal/label-studio/docs/source/templates/generative-supervised-llm.md

 ## Import the dataset

-Using the Python SDK you can import the dataset with input prompts into Label Studio.
+Using the Python SDK you can import the dataset with input prompts into Annotation Hub.
 With the `PROJECT_ID` of the project you've just created, run the following code:

 ```python